Shawnee Indian Facts

 The Shawnee Indians are originally Northeast American Indian tribes.
-Today they reside mainly in Oklahoma where the tribes are now headquartered.
-They live on what is technically considered trust land but is also called a reservation.
+Today, they reside mainly in Oklahoma, where the tribes are now headquartered.
+They live on what is technically considered trust land, but is also called a reservation.
 The name Shawnee, when translated, means Southerner.
-Although the Shawnee tended to move around a lot, historically, there are several states where they were known to have large populations.
-They include present day Virginia, West Virginia, Ohio, Kentucky, Maryland, Indiana and Pennsylvania.
-The below list of information about the Shawnee Indians is broken down into interesting facts about the tribe including why their language is almost extinct today.Click here for a great selection of Shawnee Indian books on AMAZON.
+Although the Shawnee tended to move around a lot.
+Historically, there were several states where they were known to have large populations.
+They include present-day Virginia, West Virginia, Ohio, Kentucky, Maryland, Indiana, and Pennsylvania.
+The list below of information about the Shawnee Indians is broken down into interesting facts about the tribe, including why their language is almost extinct today.

 - Three separate and federally recognized tribes exist today.
 They are: